The New Romance: Critical reception and legacy

+Rocket-Fuel's Anna Giuliani considered the album "more complex, smarter and clearer" than the band's debut.
+Giuliani highlighted "Something Bigger, Something Brighter" and "Teeth Highlighter" as standouts and praised the title track, calling it "a perfectly dark pop song."

 In recent years, Romance has been seen as an overlooked record in several genres.
 In a 2010 Drowned in Sound article, Robert Cooke glowingly wrote of its place in the post-punk & new wave revivals occurring at its time of release.
 He wrote that it predated the revivals' mid-2000s popularity, which groups like Bloc Party and Franz Ferdinand would receive.
 However, he believed that "near perfection [had] already been achieved" through Romance before either of their debut works came out.
 Though noting their significance, Cooke dubbed Romance "so bold, so beautiful, [and] so much better than its acclaimed successors".
 In 2012, Punknews.org's Joe Pelone wrote that, within post-hardcore, it wasn't held in the esteem that classic albums by At the Drive-In and Bear vs. Shark had.
 He deemed it "just as passionate [and] just as explosive" and that it "certainly deserves a spot" amongst them.

 On a 2016 Pitchfork list, Romance placed #40 out of the Pacific Northwest's 50 best indie rock albums.

 In celebration of its 20th anniversary, Matador Records reissued Romance for vinyl in November 2023.
 Spectrum Cultures Holly Hazelwood gave it a generally positive review the next year.
 She deemed it "the apex of [the group's] career," applauding it as "such a fantastic portrait of a band finding a harmonious balance between creativity and talent."